MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-service-lake.md

 7. Save your selection to start syncing the selected entities to the Common Data Service managed lake.
 You'll find the newly added connection on the **Data sources** page.
 It will be queued for refresh and show the entities count as 0 until all the entities are synced.

-Only one data source of an instance can simultaneously use the same Common Data Service managed lake.
+Only one data source of an environment can simultaneously use the same Common Data Service managed lake.

 ## Edit a Common Data Service managed lake data source